Researchers won’t take dead orca calf away from mother as she carries it into a 17th day

 “We are ready to go,” Hanson said.

-People from around the world are following the trials of the southern resident orca clan, down to only 75 animals.
+People from around the world are following the trials of the southern-resident orca clan, down to only 75 animals.

 More than 1,000 readers responded to an invitation by The Seattle Times to share their thoughts on J35 and the other orcas.